glezdiazh/MINDPROT/README.md

 Background:

-MINDPRROT application based on the MARCH-INSIDE: Markov Chain Invariants for Networks Simulation and Design MARCH-INSIDE (MI).
+MINDPRROT application based on the MARCH-INSIDE: Markov Chain Invariants for Networks Simulation and Design MARCH-INSIDE (MI) https://github.com/glezdiazh/MARCH-INSIDE.
 MI is a well-known method introduced by Prof. Humbert G Díaz (Gonzaléz-Díaz et al.) as early as 2002 for the calculation of Markov Invariants (Moments, Shanon entropies, Mean Markov values) of molecular graphs and complext netxorks using a Markov chain stchastic approach.
 In case you want to develop new collaborations, applications, etc. related to MI algorith please do not hesitate to contact us at: https://www.linkedin.com/in/humbertgdiaz/

 MINDPROT Specificities: